dusk-network/dusk-protocol/README.md

-# dusk-protocol
+# Dusk Network protocol documentation
-Documentation of the Dusk Network architecture and design
+Here you can find the specifications of the Dusk Network components, protocols, and algorithms.

+ - Dusk node
+ - Consensus protocol
+ - Network protocol
+ - VM